frodoman/ios-private-notes/README.md

 # Private Notes

-A simple SwiftUI (with CoreData) app to handle notes taking with CRUD (Create, Read, Update & Delete) functios.
+A simple SwiftUI (with CoreData) app to handle notes taking with CRUD (Create, Read, Update & Delete) functios in MVVM-C pattern.

 ## Notes
 * Due to the limitation of device, this app can only be tested on iOS 16.6 on a device,
 * In 'NoteListView', If the list of notes is not showing, please make sure you have created at least one note and try to click the 'Refresh' button, this is a navigation issue I am yet to fix.
 * In the 'NoteDetailsView' there seams to be an issue with TextField from SwiftUI where the keyboard is getting hidden automatically, this could run OK on a device running iOS 17.0+.
+* Due to time limitation, only the 2 of the viewModels' functions are unit tested.
+More tests can be achieve by following the same pattern.

 ## How to run